 Astigmatism can occur in both children and adults, but the risk is higher if you have a family history of astigmatism or keratoconus.
 Anything that causes thinning of your cornea is also likely to result in this refractive error.
 Severe nearsightedness and farsightedness also increases the chance of someone having astigmatism.

-Let's take a look at some astigmatism symptoms.
-The first and most common symptom of astigmatism is blurred or distorted vision.
+Let’s take a look at some astigmatism symptoms.
+The first and most common symptom of astigmatism is blurred vision or distorted vision.
+Blurry vision can affect your ability to see at all distances and may cause difficulty in seeing at night.
 Described by some as sort of a double vision, the blurriness can vary in severity and may not always affect both eyes equally.
 If minor, you may not even detect any anomalies with your eyesight.
 Who knows, you might have astigmatism and not even know it!

 Eyestrain and/or eye discomfort are also symptoms commonly associated with astigmatism.
 As a result of the eyes working harder to focus on various objects, astigmatism can lead to headaches and squinting as well.
 People with astigmatism are also known to suffer from poor night vision.
 That being said, the presence of these symptoms is not always a definite sign of astigmatism so you should consider consulting with an eye health care specialist or optometrist to complete an eye exam.